New York State Law

 provisions of this section shall be removed.

-or permit provided for in this chapter.
+any license or permit provided for in this chapter.

 2. To limit in its discretion the number of licenses of each class to